microsoft/pyright/docs/configuration.md

 **venv** [string, optional]: Used in conjunction with the venvPath, specifies the virtual environment to use.
 Individual execution environments may override this setting.

 **pythonVersion** [string, optional]: Specifies the version of Python that will be used to execute the source code.
 The version should be specified as a string in the format "M.m" where M is the major version and m is the minor (e.g. `"3.0"` or `"3.6"`).
 If a version is provided, pyright will generate errors if the source code makes use of language features that are not supported in that version.
-It will also tailor its use of type stub files, which conditionalize type definitions based on the version.
+It will also tailor its use of type stub files, which conditionalizes type definitions based on the version.

 **pythonPlatform** [string, optional]: Specifies the target platform that will be used to execute the source code.
 Should be one of `"Windows"`, `"Darwin"` or `"Linux"`.
 If specified, pyright will tailor its use of type stub files, which conditionalize type definitions based on the platform.